education.vic.gov.au

 5.2.1 Overview

-Schools are notified of their selection in audits via the School Update or via email.
+Schools are notified of their selection in audits via email.

-The Department's contracted external audit firms and the Assurance Branch’s school internal auditors directly contact schools to organise a suitable time for fieldwork.
+The department's contracted external audit firm and the Assurance Branch’s school internal auditors directly contact schools to organise a suitable time for fieldwork.
 Schools have the flexibility to select their preferred fieldwork dates within the period and the auditors will make every effort to accommodate school preferences.

-The auditors may spend between 1 and 4 days at a school depending on the type of audit, size of the school and/or volume and complexity of the transactions.
-However auditors will only require school staff’s input to the audit process intermittently during the audit.
+The auditors may spend between 1 and 8 days at a school depending on the type of audit, size of the school and/or volume and complexity of the transactions.
+However, auditors will only require school staff’s input to the audit process intermittently during the audit.

 5.2.2 Mandatory policy (Must do)